machzqcq/elasticsearch_opensearch/README.md

 - Just search for `List top 25 enterprise companies using elasticsearch` on google/perplexity (also search for `top 25 using OpenSearch`).
 In the search results, note that `Oracle` switched from ES > OS for their PeopleSoft's search capabilities
 - The clouds have already changed the software licensing incentives and model structures in the world.
 So why `continue paying for software licenses especially when you have an equivalent` or better open source equivalent (you anyways cannot get away paying for support, skills and large scale needs like data center infra, AI models)
 - You already give away the most precious asset (data) to the search platform, so why still pay additional for authN/authZ , UI and other commoditized software pieces - Reduce it !
 - `Opensearch` is relatively new and you can almost count the number of courses available out there.
-Since I have used both, and I believe there is a good market space for OS to capture, I authored this course and sharing it.
+Since I have used both (ES and OS)
+  - I believe there is a good market space for OS to positively disrupt,
+  - 80% of your initial dev journey (until you prove a concept) doesn't need to have the trial license sword hanging on you
 - Many more (follow the course)

 # ORGANIZATION OF THE COURSE